-We are excited to announce the launch of the new Dean’s Grant program, aimed at fostering innovation, collaboration, and professional development across SHASS, MIT, and the global community.
+We are excited to announce the launch of the new Dean’s Grant pilot program, aimed at fostering innovation, collaboration, and professional development across SHASS, MIT, and the global community.

 Preference will be given to proposals that align with one or more of the main themes below: